 Easy – 2.6 km, 70 m elevation – located 35 minutes from downtown Calgary

-This is the perfect first hike for a new little hiker.
+This is the perfect first kid-friendly hike for young children.
 My youngest completed the hike when she was just under 2 and you can watch the video here.
 The short drive to Big Hill Springs Provincial Park gets you out of the city and into nature in such a short amount of time.
-Expect to hike through beautiful forest, pass shelters made of logs and cross a series of bridges with small toddler sized waterfalls.
+Expect to hike through beautiful forest, pass shelters made of logs and cross a series of bridges with small toddler-sized waterfalls.
 We like ending at the picnic tables where we let the kids explore and play in the water.
 Just bring a change of clothes!
 Learn more about the trail here.

 Easy- Various short trails (Some Stroller Friendly) – 50 minutes from Downtown Calgary